lazycece/tts/README.md

 ## Description

 This project is a tool, that converts text content into voice files in wav format.
-First, use the offline transfer technology of IFLYTEK to transfer the text into a pcm file, and then use the algorithm to convert the pcm file into a wav format voice file.
+First, use the offline speech synthesis technology of IFLYTEK to transfer the text into a pcm file, and then use the algorithm to convert the pcm file into a wav format voice file.

 ## How to use ?

+First, you should apply a APPID from IFLYTEK's open-platform, and then to coding.

 A example as follow:

 ```
 String content = "hello, boy";
 String fileName = "hello , boy";
 String parentPath = "/home/lazycece/tts";
-TextToSpeech textToSpeech = new TextToSpeech("5a5727bc");
+TextToSpeech textToSpeech = new TextToSpeech("appid");
 textToSpeech.tts(parentPath, content, fileName);
 ```